luismaia/redmine_email_fetcher/README.md

     # rake -T redmine:plugins:email_fetcher
     rake redmine:plugins:email_fetcher:fetch_all_emails   # Fetch all active email accounts emails to Redmine

-This tasks can be used to do periodic synchronization.
+This task can be used for periodic synchronization.
 For example:

     # etch all active email accounts emails to Redmine @ every 5 minutes